 Rob’s passion for DOTS began in 1995 while he was working for DreamWorks.
 It was then that he was approached by the Eastman Kodak Company to take a look at their new archival media.
 Since that time, Rob has taken the lead to form a company to purchase the DOTS patents from Kodak and license the technology.
-As President, Rob has brought together a world-class team, responsible for securing the relevant patent portfolio and take the steps to bring DOTS to market.
+As President, Rob brought together the team responsible for securing the relevant patent portfolio and take the steps to bring DOTS to market.

 Previously, Rob was President of Legend3D, a company that provides 2D to 3D conversion services for major motion pictures and television.
 He was the chief liaison between Legend and film studios, using innovative solutions to enable studios to convert movies into 3D efficiently and economically.
 Rob also was the CEO for another 2D to 3D conversion company, Prime Focus.